Oksydan/falcon/README.md

 ```
 yarn dev
 ```
 If your `.env` file is correctly setup.
-Your browser will open front office of your store.
+Your browser will open FO of your store.

 ## Usage